chrisgrabinski/remote-frontend-exercise/README.md

-Frontend code exercise from Remote.
+# Frontend code exercise from Remote

 This project contains a React CRUD application (without delete).
 You can create and update records of employees.
 State-management is handled via the React Context API, so you can just clone the repository and get started right away.